mqy/llama.cpp/examples/mulmat-tune/README.md

 In `master` branch, the `mul_mat` codes run in several implicit profiles.

 - pure cpu: INIT: very fast, COMPUTE: the computation time is proportional to M.
-- CUDA(cuBLAS)/ClBlast: COMPUTE: de-quantization and mul_mat in GPU.
+- CUDA/CL: COMPUTE: de-quantization and mul_mat in GPU.
 - Accelerate/OpenBLAS: COMPUTE: de-quantization in CPU, mul_mat in GPU.

-I observed the following "facts" for Accelerate/OpenBLAS:
+I observed the following "facts" on Accelerate/OpenBLAS:

-- Whatever the M is, given N and K, the de-quantization time is constant in theory.
+- Whatever the M is, given N and K, the de-quantization time is constant (in theory).
 - The mul_mat time in GPU is heavy (tens to hundreds ms), goes up very slow when M doubles.
 - In the large M range, the de-quantization time accounts for a large proportion of the total calculation time.
-For example, for 7B, Q4_0, NxK=4096x4096, when about M < 100, the proportion of de-quantization time is far more than `50%`.
-  Other NxK combinations have a similar situation, except that the range of M is not as large as NxK=4096x4096.
+For example, for 7B, Q4_0, NxK=4096x4096, when M is less than 100, the proportion of de-quantization time exceeds `50%`.
+Other NxK combinations have similar situation, except that the range of M is not as large as NxK=4096x4096.

-In theory, if we split COMPUTE stage as INIT + COMPUTE, we MAY speedup prompt eval time a lot: up to 50% for large M range (e.g. 32 - 128).
-The following diagram shows the times (INIT in CPU, COMPUTE in GPU) for 7B/Q4_0/Accelerate.
+In theory, if we split COMPUTE stage as INIT + COMPUTE, we MAY speedup prompt eval time a lot: up to 50% for large M range (e.g. 32 - 128) when the `with GPU` profile competes `pure CPU` profile.
+The following diagram demonstrates the `with GPU` profile (7B/Q4_0/Accelerate, INIT in CPU, COMPUTE in GPU).
+We can see the trends of how computing time changes with M.

+<image src="images/7b.q4_0.accelerate.png" with="600"></image>

+Apart from a bit slow (10% or so), OpenBLAS behaves similar to Accelerate, so I will not show the images.
+You may have a look at [bench-out](bench-out/).

+ClBlast is about 5x slower than Accelerate, I manged to make it run on my device, and split the COMPUTE stage into INIT + COMPUTE for demonstration purpose.
+Since the CPU de-quantization time is fairly smaller than the GPU time, the overall gain of running CPU INIT + GPU COMPUTE is small: about 10% ~ 20% for M in range
+\[32, 128\].
+Anyway, Let me show you the picture below.

+<image src="images/7b.q4_0.cl.png" with="600"></image>

+The next two pictures demonstrate how does `n_threads` affects the overall time among two config profiles. `#0` is CPU INIT + CPU COMPUTE, `#1` is CPU INIT + GPU COMPUTE.
+From these diagrams, given M, we could easily recognize the best config profile.

+4096x4096 and 4096x11008:

+<image src="images/7b.q4_0.accelerate.nth-1.png" with="600"></image>

+11008x4096 and 32000x4096:

-<image src="images/q40-1-thread.png" with="600"></image>
+<image src="images/7b.q4_0.accelerate.nth-2.png" with="600"></image>

-I manged to improve the `threading` problem(s) since Apr this year.
-I dropped two pull requests because they did not solve the key problem but introduced noisy.
+I have been focused on the `threading` problem(s) since Apr this year.
+I dropped two simple pull requests because they are not solutions but noises.
 In the second pull request, @gerganov hinted me the `1-thread blas` problem, so I followed this direction since then.

 At first I implemented the new threading framework that supports `wait/notify`, subtle and fragile to dead lock.
 I'm happy that it works.
-I had tried bench online by comparing CPU/GPU time, finally I replace that with offline bench.
+I had tried to bench online by comparing CPU/GPU time, finally I replaced that with offline bench.
 To explicitly control details (how to parallel, when to wait, how to select the best executing plan), I had to define task config, task profiles.
 Finally I got the demo solution as follows.